-Go back 25 years — during the early years of the 1990s, electronics hobbyists and even professional engineers were getting excited by the prospect of using microcontrollers in all kinds of projects.
+Go back over 30 years — during the early years of the 1990s, electronics hobbyists and even professional engineers were getting excited by the prospect of using microcontrollers in all kinds of projects.
 These ICs could be programmed in assembly language to perform a wide variety of tasks under program control and the possibilities seemed endless.

 Initially, microcontrollers were only available in an erasable programmable read only memory (EPROM) form where stored programs could be erased by exposing microcontroller ICs to ultraviolet (UV) radiation for a few minutes.
 Once erased, a new program could be downloaded into the IC through a serial (RS-232C) cable connected to a PC.
 By the turn of the century, microcontrollers based on Flash memory technology were introduced which greatly simplified the repeated program/erase cycles needed during application development.

 This greatly enhanced the appeal of microcontrollers and they started appearing in so many applications that to find an electronic system without one or more microcontrollers became a challenging task in itself.

 Eight-bit microcontrollers gave way to 16- and even 32-bit devices for increasingly demanding applications.
 Come 2017, and microcontrollers are firmly established as the brains behind almost every system requiring some amount of intelligence.

 Today’s microcontrollers are highly integrated system on chip (SoC) devices that bundle together many useful peripherals with the processor, and allow designers boundless possibilities.
 Given this state of development, it’s not surprising that microcontrollers are now thought of as the ultimate control devices with no need for any other approach for implementing digital control and processing functions.